 Helping you keep up and make sense of the scientific literature and other developments.

-Translating cutting edge research into more effective strategies, policies and practices.
+Translating cutting edge research into more effective strategies, legislation, policies and practices.